JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_note.md

 </div>

-Creates a new note for a specific geographic location (latitude `lat` and longitude `lon` are required), which allows administrators/users to verify map data (comment in `text` – check the example).
+Creates a new note for a specific geographic location, which allows administrators/users to verify map data (latitude `lat`, longitude `lon` and comment in `text` are required – check the example).

 !!! note "If the request is made as an authenticated user, the note is associated with that user's account"
     If the OAuth access token used does not have the `allow_write_notes` permission, it is created as an anonymous note instead.